reds-all-time-home-run-leaders

 Joey Votto: 356 Home Runs

-He slugged 36 home runs and drive in 99 RBI as recently as 2021, making it the third time he surpassed the 30-homer plateau.
+Joey Votto slugged 36 home runs and drove in 99 RBI as recently as 2021, making it the third time he surpassed the 30-homer plateau.
 It wouldn’t have been possible without a red-hot tear in the second half, though.
-Prior to the All-Star break, the first baseman had hit 11 homers in 248 plate appearances.
+Before the All-Star break, the first baseman had hit 11 homers in 248 plate appearances.
 Following the midsummer classic, he slugged 25 homers in just 285 trips to the plate.
 July was the month where most of the damage happened — he slashed .319/.440/.734 with 11 dingers and 25 RBI.
-In the three months prior to this stretch, he slugged just 10 homers with 34 RBI in about double the plate appearances.
+In the three months before this stretch, he slugged just 10 homers with 34 RBI in about double the plate appearances.

 Frank Robinson: 324 Home Runs